 Selected Scholarly Articles

-- The Effect of the Electoral Cycle on Legislators’ Career Strategies.
-Evidence from Argentina, 1983-2007
+- The Effect of the Electoral Calendar on Politicians’ Selection into Legislative Cohorts and Legislative Behavior in Argentina, 1983–2007